SevenShepherd/SevenShepherd.github.io/_posts/2023-05-07-anger-and-ignorance.markdown

 > Someone with great understanding is slow to anger, but the one who has a quick temper exalts folly. &mdash; Proverbs 14:29 NET

 Put away this ignorant behavior, mature, progressing in sanctification.
-You cannot be an infant the rest of your lives can you?
+You cannot be an infant the rest of your life can you?

 > You must put away all bitterness, anger, wrath, quarreling, and slanderous talk—indeed all malice. &mdash; Ephesians 4:31 NET